Berlin Papyrus Collection: 20th century before World War I

-Rubensohn headed excavations for the Prussian Papyrus Enterprise from 1901–1907.
+Rubensohn headed excavations for the Prussian Papyrus Enterprise from 1901 to 1907.
 He started with excavations in 1901/1902 in Fayum, which were not very successful.
-From 1902–1905, Abusir el-Meleq was the place of his explorations.
-During this successful excavation, the Papyrus Berlin 25239 was found, which the historian Peter van Minnen argues contains an autograph of Cleopatra, while other scholars (e.g. Antonia Sarri) remain unconvinced.
-From 1903–1906, Hermopolis was the place of excavations.
+From 1902 to 1905, Abusir el-Meleq was the place of his explorations.
+During this successful excavation, the Papyrus Bingen 45 (Papyrus Berlin 25239) was found.
+From 1903 to 1906, Hermopolis was the place of excavations.
 These resulted in 30 tin boxes full of papyri.
-From 1906–1907 the Nile island of Elephantine was chosen.
+From 1906 to 1907 the Nile island of Elephantine was chosen.
 Many papyri were found, including the oldest Greek papyri in Egypt, a marriage contract from 310 BC (Papyrus Berlin 13500).
 Other important papyri include the archive of Jedaniah, son of Gemariah, the head of a Jewish congregation.

-Concurrently, at the turn of the century, Prussia wanted to improve the literary part of the collection and set up and capitalised the Commission for the Purchase of Greek literary papyri from Egypt (Commission zur Erwerbung griechisch-litterarischer Papyri aus Egypten).
+Concurrently, at the turn of the century, Prussia wanted to improve the literary part of the collection and established the Commission for the Purchase of Greek literary papyri from Egypt (Commission zur Erwerbung griechisch-litterarischer Papyri aus Egypten).
 Its aim was to secure the position of Berlin as a leading cultural city especially vis-à-vis London.
 To achieve this, the purchase of literary papyri was deemed necessary, because Berlin had lots of documentary Greek papyri – from 1895 onwards published in Berliner griechische Urkunden (Berlin Greek Documents, BGU) – but only few literary Greek papyri, for which in 1904 the publication series Berliner Klassiker Texte (Berlin Classics Texts, BKT) was formed.